The Zone Diet

 Dear Zone Me In,

-Of course no two people have the same eating patterns, hormonal profiles, and genetics, so the same diet can't work in the same way for everyone.
+Of course no two people have the same eating patterns, hormonal profiles, and genetics, so the same weight loss plan doesn't work in the same way for each body.
 Weight control is much more complex than simply following a prescribed eating plan or a meticulous balance of nutrients.
-The satisfaction a person derives from his or her food is key in forming a healthful eating plan.
-For some, slightly higher carbohydrate intake is more satisfying; for others, slightly higher protein works better — the important part is eating a variety of whole unprocessed foods, keeping active with regular exercise, and making these changes permanent and sustainable, and not to mention, enjoyable.
+The satisfaction a person derives from their food is key in forming a healthful, happy, and long-term eating plan.
+For some people, slightly higher carbohydrate intake is more satisfying; for others, a slightly higher protein works better.
+The most common basic health and nutrition advice is to eat a variety of whole, unprocessed foods, engage in regular physical activity, and make these changes enjoyable, sustainable, and permanent.